junxit/us-congress-bills-115/metadata.md

 - 2017-12-04 — Placed on the Union Calendar, Calendar No. 320.
 - 2017-12-04 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-433.
 - 2017-12-04 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-433.
+- 2017-12-05 — Rules Committee Resolution H. Res.
+645 Reported to House.
+Rule provides for consideration of H.R.
+38 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2017-12-06 — Considered under the provisions of rule H. Res.
+645. (consideration: CR H9685-9703)
+- 2017-12-06 — DEBATE - The House proceeded with 10 minutes of debate on the Thompson (CA) motion to recommit with instructions.
+The instructions contained in the motion seek to report the bill back to the House with an amendment to prohibit an individual who has been convicted of a violent crime within the preceding three years from possessing or carrying a concealed handgun in a State that by law prohibits a person from doing so on the basis of a conviction for such offense.
+The amendment also outlines what is considered a violent crime, and a conviction.
+- 2017-12-06 — DEBATE - The House proceeded with one hour of debate on H.R.
+38.
+- 2017-12-06 — House amendment offered
+- 2017-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-12-06 — Mr. Thompson (CA) moved to recommit with instructions to the Committee on the Judiciary. (text: CR H9701)
+- 2017-12-06 — On motion to recommit with instructions Failed by the Yeas and Nays: 190 - 236 (Roll no. 662).
+- 2017-12-06 — On passage Passed by recorded vote: 231 - 198 (Roll no. 663). (text: CR H9685-9688)
+- 2017-12-06 — Passed/agreed to in House: On passage Passed by recorded vote: 231 - 198 (Roll no. 663).(text: CR H9685-9688)
+- 2017-12-06 — Rule H. Res.
+645 passed House.
+- 2017-12-06 — Rule provides for consideration of H.R.
+38 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2017-12-06 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2017-12-06 — The previous question was ordered pursuant to the rule.